mckennapsean/dissertation/content/01-intro.md

 design artifacts across the visualization community.

-By prescribing activities, artifacts, and their associated design decisions, the design activity framework could also have a pedagogical benefit by guiding novice visualization designers through the data visualization design process.
+One class of visualization designer is composed of novices, who may struggle to grasp the complexities of the visualization design process.
+Unlike previous design models, the design activity framework contains worksheets that guide novices with a series of actionable steps toward generating visualization artifacts and making design decisions.
+By prescribing activities, artifacts, and their associated design decisions, the design activity worksheets could present a pedagogical benefit for teaching visualization novices.
 Although existing design theories and models for the visualization design process largely address _how_ designers create a visualization, none of these models trace designers' actions back to _why_ they make specific decisions, such as relying on preexisting visualization guidelines, or selecting certain evaluation methods.
 Without this connection, it is much harder for visualization designers, both experts and novices, to answer the _how_ and _why_ questions of design using existing visualization models.
-On the other hand, design activity worksheets break apart high-level activities into succinct definitions and descriptive step-by-step actions for novice visualization designers to follow.
-Furthermore, worksheet examples of a real-world design process can illustrate how to generate and evaluate visualization artifacts along with the complex, iterative, and occasionally messy nature [@Sedlmair2012b; @DIS2010; @Tory2004;
-@Wassink2009; @Chee2011; @Moere2011] of design.
-The design activity worksheets
-are a new approach to teach the next generation of visualization designers about the data visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.
+The design activity worksheets break apart high-level activities into succinct definitions and descriptive step-by-step actions for novice visualization designers to follow which bridges the created artifacts to the decisions that get made about them.
+Furthermore, worksheet examples of an iterative, real-world design process can illustrate how to generate and evaluate visualization artifacts across design activities.
+The design activity worksheets are one new approach to teach the next generation of visualization designers about the data visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.